bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ### The default apps

-The apps bundled with OSX are not bad at all, but they aren't particularly great.
+The apps bundled with OS X are not bad at all, but they aren't particularly great.
 Still - Safari is a very good browser, Mail is a much better desktop client than Evolution/Thunderbird, Calendar is a good organizer (but a bit buggy when it comes down to Google Calendar